kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/README.md

 The training process is pretty simple,

 The proposed angle is compared to the desired angle for that image, and the weights of the ```Convolutional neural network``` are adjusted to bring the ```CNN output``` closer to the desired output.
-The weight adjustment is accomplished using back propagation as implemented in the Karas machine learning package.
+The weight adjustment is accomplished using back propagation as implemented in the Keras machine learning package.
 Below you can see the image, describing the training of neural network.
 ![drawing_training]